erSubhashThapa/100daysofcode/r1-log.md

    Usually class constructors just set `this.someproperty = property;`.
 But since I need to do a lot to the inputs, my constructor has all these functions and conditional statements that make it hard to read.

-   Should some of these actually be set in a getter?
+   Should some of these actually be in a getter?
 Is that all that getters are for, to clean the code up?

    ```javascript